justmejus/PCC-Sample-App-PizzaStore/README.md

 ## Prepare to Run the Pizza App

 The app may be run with or without TLS enabled for communication within the PCC service instance.
-Follow the appropriate set up procedure.
+This sample app is using GemFire 9.7 (By pulling in `spring-data-gemfire:2.2.0.BUILD-SNAPSHOT` which bring in GemFire 9.7) Follow the appropriate set up procedure.

 ### Prepare with TLS Communication

+1. Prepare your foundation for TLS:

+    Ensure that you have followed the steps in [Preparing for TLS](https://docs.pivotal.io/p-cloud-cache/1-6/prepare-TLS.html) before proceeding with the below.
+[Preparing for TLS](https://docs.pivotal.io/p-cloud-cache/1-6/prepare-TLS.html) talks about generating and adding a CA cert to your foundation.

-1. Create the PCC service instance with TLS enabled:
+1. Create a TLS enabled PCC service instance:

     ```
     $ cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE -c '{"tls":true}'
     ```
+1. If your client app is using GemFire 9.7 or above like in this app (GemFire 9.7 is pulled in via [spring-data-gemfire:2.2.0.BUILD-SNAPSHOT](https://github.com/spring-projects/spring-data-gemfire/wiki/Spring-Data-for-Pivotal-GemFire-Version-Compatibility-Matrix)), then you just build app as described in the next step.
-1. Follow the directions in [Developing an App Under TLS](https://docs.pivotal.io/p-cloud-cache/tls-enabled-app.html) to obtain the required Java Keystore file `truststore.jks` and place it into app's source code.
+If you are not using GemFire 9.7, then follow the directions in [Developing an App Under TLS](https://docs.pivotal.io/p-cloud-cache/tls-enabled-app.html) to obtain the required Java Keystore file `truststore.jks` and place it into app's source code.

 1. Build the executable JAR file:

     ```